Corporation tax · Director guide · Updated May 2026

 Employer pension contributions

 Fully deductible.
 No employer NI.
 No employee NI.
 One of the most tax-efficient forms of director remuneration.
-Subject to annual allowance limits.
-[VERIFY]
+Subject to the £60,000 annual allowance.

 Annual Investment Allowance (AIA)

-100% first-year deduction on qualifying plant and machinery.
+100% first-year deduction on qualifying plant and machinery, up to £1,000,000 per year.
 Reduces taxable profit in the year of purchase.
-[VERIFY: current AIA limit at gov.uk]

 Research and development relief

-Enhanced deduction on qualifying R&D expenditure.
+Enhanced deduction on qualifying R&D expenditure under the merged RDEC scheme (or the ERIS scheme for R&D-intensive loss-making SMEs).
 Only where activity genuinely qualifies — HMRC scrutiny is high since 2023.
-[VERIFY current R&D scheme at gov.uk]

 Salary optimisation